LillycatVtube/PNGeo/README.md

 # Contributing

- If you want to contribute, you can contact me (LillycatVtube) through my Discord (@LillycatVtube).
+ If you want to contribute, you can contact us (Winds of Spring System) through our Discord (@windsofspringsystem).
 I'm always all ears for help!

 # Credits
 PNGeo is made by:
-- Lillycat(Vtube)
+- Winds of Spring System

 Powered by:
 - The Godot game engine.